thiscitybyte/portfolio/README.md

 ### About

-Milo is a free, elegant, and production-ready resume template built with Astro and Tailwind CSS.
+Milo is an elegant, and production-ready resume template built with Astro and Tailwind CSS.
 Designed for developers, designers, and creatives, Milo offers a clean, modern way to showcase your skills, experience, and projects — all in a beautifully structured, single-page layout.
 It’s fully responsive, developer-friendly, and optimized, making it ideal for digital portfolios

 ![just-the-basics](https://oxygenna-themes.b-cdn.net/milo-astro/pagespeedscore.svg)